top of page

 About TUT - Tam Union Together

 We are a concerned group of local parents, educators and other community members in the Tamalpais Union High School District ("Tam District" or "TUHSD").
 We support Ethnic Studies in our schools that teaches diverse perspectives and promotes understanding, empathy and unity within our community.
-However, we are deeply concerned about the direction the TUHSD District Office has taken in developing it's Ethnic Studies class called "Community and Consciousness".
+However, we are deeply concerned about the direction the TUHSD District Office has taken in developing it's Ethnic Studies class called "Community and Consciousness" which was rolled out in January 2025.

 Our Concerns